- Date : 17/12/2021

 3. Get another source of income

 While you have your career going, think of a way to supplement your income.
 You could start an online business, conduct classes in something you’re good at, start a blog, offer your writing or designing skills, etc. There are a multitude of things you can do.
 Sit and evaluate the skills you have and figure out ways of monetising them.
+Creating a more extensive network also helps you find various opportunities.
+While friends and family help to a certain extent, use your social skills to build reliable contacts that may be in the same industry as you or could help you get started with something you’ve always wanted to.

 4. Build your credit score

 A credit score is extremely important; it reflects your financial standing.
 Make conscious efforts to build a healthy credit score.
 You can do this by using a credit card to pay bills and shop and always paying the full amount before the specified date, filing your taxes on time, etc. A good credit score will make it easy to get any kind of loans in the future.
+But remember, a credit card should not be used as an alternative - it is only a medium.
+Don’t go overboard when using a credit card, and only spend how much you can pay for later.
+Avoid taking multiple credit cards if you find it difficult to manage payments.
+The last thing you need is multiple payments due on several cards.

 5. Set clear life goals